Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Introduction

-It has been suggested that axisymmetric morphologies are produced by some tidal interactions with a binary companion \citep{Soker1992,Soker1994,Soker2006,Nordhaus2006,Nordhaus2007}.
-This binary companion could be a white dwarf or a planet that accretes material from an AGB star. \citet{Paczynski1976} first proposed the role of binary companions in shaping PNe through a common-envelope (CE) phase.
-Moreover, a mixture of strong toroidal magnetic fields and rotating stellar winds from a single star has been suggested for an equatorial density enhancement and jet-like outflows \citep{Garcia-Segura1997,Garcia-Segura1999,Garcia-Segura2000,Frank2004}.
-Nevertheless, \citet{Soker2006} argued that the magnetic fields measured in PNe cannot have a central role in shaping PNe, and a single star cannot supply the energy and angular momentum for complex axisymmetric morphologies.
+It has been suggested that axisymmetric morphologies are produced by tidal interactions with a binary companion \citep{Soker1992,Soker1994,Soker2006,Nordhaus2006,Nordhaus2007}.
+This binary companion is usually expected to be a white dwarf that accretes material from an AGB star, though it could also be an exoplanet \citep{DeMarco2011,Hegazi2020,Rapoport2021}. \citet{Paczynski1976} first proposed the role of binarity in shaping PNe through a common-envelope (CE) phase.
+Alternatively, it has been proposed that a mixture of strong toroidal magnetic fields and rotating stellar winds from a single star can lead to an equatorial density enhancement and jet-like outflows \citep{Garcia-Segura1997,Garcia-Segura1999,Garcia-Segura2000,Frank2004}.
+On the other hand, \citet{Soker2006} contended that the magnetic fields measured in PNe cannot play a central role in shaping PNe and that a single star cannot provide enough energy and angular momentum to support complex axisymmetric morphologies.
 Currently, there is a strong argument that most axisymmetric morphologies of PNe have been shaped through a binary channel \citep{Miszalski2009a,Miszalski2009b,DeMarco2009,Nordhaus2010}.
-Recently, \citet{Miszalski2009b} found that nearly 30 percent, perhaps as high as 60 percent, of bipolar PNe contain post-CE binaries, suggesting the CE phase preferentially shapes axisymmetric PNe.
-Transformation of the orbital angular momentum of the binary system to the CE unbind it and shape a axisymmetric nebula, whose symmetric axis is perpendicular to the orbital plane of the binary system.
-Recently, high resolution kinematic analyses of some PNe around post-CE CSPN have been shown to have alignments between their nebular symmetric axes and binary orbital axes \citep[see e.g.][]{Mitchell2007,Jones2010a,Jones2012,Tyndall2012,Huckvale2013}.
+Furthermore, \citet{Miszalski2009b} discovered that nearly 30 percent, possibly as much as 60 percent, of bipolar PNe contain post-CE binaries, implying that the CE phase preferentially shapes axisymmetric PNe.
+The transformation of the orbital angular momentum of a binary system into the CE unbinds it and shapes an axisymmetric nebula, whose symmetric axis is perpendicular to the orbital plane of the binary system.
+High-resolution kinematic analyses of some PNe around post-CE binary stars have disclosed alignments between the nebular symmetric axes and binary orbital axes \citep[see e.g.][]{Mitchell2007,Jones2010a,Jones2012,Tyndall2012,Huckvale2013}.